 This web page contains the logs of the eighth leg of a trip that I took with S/Y Thetis from Greece to Tunisia and back.
 The logs cover a period of 6 days of sailing from Pylos, on the SW Peloponnesos, to Yerakas.
+During this leg I was accompanied by my nephew Nicky Iliades and his father Dr. Chris Iliades.
 On the way we stopped at Methoni, Diros, Mezapo, Porto Kayio, and Elafonnisos, a small island off SE Peloponnesos, and Monemvasia.

 The logs are illustrated with maps and photographs, and also include some historical and geographical descriptions of the places visited as well as several links to other related web sites.